 The UNDRIP was adopted by the United Nations General Assembly in September 2007, and endorsed by the Government of Canada without qualification in May 2016 and by the Province of British Columbia in September 2017.
 The UNDRIP recognizes Indigenous Peoples' rights to their lands, and rights to self-determination, to maintain and strengthen their political, legal, economic, social and cultural institutions, to participate in decisions that could affect their rights, to maintain and strengthen their distinct spiritual relationships with their territories, to revitalize, use, develop and transmit to future generations their histories and language, and to designate and retain their own names for communities, places and persons, and to uphold their responsibilities to future generations and to conservation and protection of their territories.
-With mutual respect, recognition, reciprocity, and responsibility as overarching principles for stronger relationships, the SLRD and its partners acknowledge the important role local governments have in enhancing relationships between Indigenous and non-Indigenous communities and governments.
+With mutual respect, recognition, reciprocity, and responsibility as overarching principles for stronger relationships between Indigenous and non-Indigenous communities and governments.